 Photographer and filmmaker Don Freeman penetrates the intimacy of these homes with great sensitivity and documents the meticulous attention paid to every minute detail, from door knobs to landscape, structure to opulent surface.
 With narrative and Interviews, the film seeks to place each house

 its place in the oeuvre of the artist.

 The natural extravaganza of waterfalls, gardens and paths created by Twentieth Century designer Russell Wright are explored in conversation with his daughter, as are studio homes of sculptor and furniture legend Wharton Esherick, landscape painter Frederic Church, architect and furniture maker George Nakashima, sculptor Raoul Hauge, architect, painter, sculptor, and potter Henry Varnum Poor,

 The private domains of Art House are utterly unique, spanning a geography stretching from New England to Arizona, each imbued with an artist's singular vision and talent.
 Several homes have been awarded National Historic Landmark status, some are open to the public, others have sadly fallen into disrepair.
 Hence, Art House is an artist’s attempt at historic preservation for a neglected architectural typology.
 As some of the photographs and video represent the last record of

-by artists and craftsmen who don’t just create masterworks but live in them.
+the places art lives.
+A conversation about architecture carried on by artists and craftsmen who don’t just create masterworks but live in them.